LEAKED Picture & Video! Bigg Boss 13 First Two Contestants Revealed; HINT: They Are Popular TV Stars

 Only Celebrities This Season

-The controversial reality show, this time, will have only celebrities.
+The controversial reality show, this time, will only have celebrities.
 We have been getting constant updates regarding the contestants list.
 There is also a buzz that Uttaran actress Rashami Desai will get married to her alleged boyfriend Arhaan Khan on the show.

 Interesting Set Of Contestants (Celebs) On Bigg Boss 13

-Last season was a dud, hence, this time, the makers are extra careful and have been creating a huge hype around the new edition.
-It seems that, this season, the makers have roped in an interesting set of contestants (celebrities).
+Last season was a dud; hence, this time, the makers are extra careful and have been creating massive hype around the new edition.
+It seems that this season, the makers have roped in a new set of contestants (celebrities).
 It is also being said that the contestants will be revealed during Dance Deewane 2's grand finale.

 View this post on Instagram